 The figure below outlines the impact on the optimal commissioning year, under a range of alternative assumptions.
-It illustrates that for Option 1, the optimal commissioning date is found to be in 2020/21 for all of the sensitivities investigated, aside from 25 per cent lower environmental risk and a higher commercial discount rate.
+It illustrates that for Option 1, the optimal commissioning date is found to be in 2021/22 for all of the sensitivities investigated.